 What We Believe

 We are loyal Republicans.
 We believe in limited government, strong national defense, free markets, low taxes, personal responsibility, and individual liberty.
 Log Cabin Republicans represents an important part of the American family—taxpaying, hard working people who proudly believe in this nation’s greatness.
 We also believe all Americans have the right to liberty and equality.
 We believe equality for LGBT Americans is in the finest tradition of the Republican Party.
 We educate our Party about why inclusion wins.
-Opposing gay and lesbian equality is inconsistent with the GOP’s core principles of smaller government and personal freedom.
+Opposing LGBT equality is inconsistent with the GOP’s core principles of smaller government and personal freedom.

 Why We Exist

-Log Cabin Republicans work to make the Republican Party more inclusive, particularly on gay and lesbian issues.
+Log Cabin Republicans work to make the Republican Party more inclusive, particularly on LGBT issues.
 Equality will be impossible to achieve without Republican votes.
-Working from inside the Party—educating other Republicans about gay and lesbian issues—is the most effective way to gain new Republican allies for equality.
-Log Cabin also exists as a voice for GOP values among members of the gay and lesbian community.
+Working from inside the Party—educating other Republicans about LGBT issues—is the most effective way to gain new Republican allies for equality.
+Log Cabin also exists as a voice for GOP values among members of the LGBT community.

 We are first and foremost a grassroots organization.
 Thousands of members in dozens of chapters across the country work inside the GOP to change hearts and minds.
 One person at a time, we are building a stronger Republican Party and a better America.

-To achieve a more inclusive GOP, it is important for gay and lesbian Americans to participate in the Republican Party, educating those who fail to understand the need for civil equality and equal protection under the law.
-LGBT Republicans are shattering stereotypes and educating the GOP’s rank-and-file about the importance of fairness and equality for all Americans, including gay and lesbian Americans.
+To achieve a more inclusive GOP, it is important for LGBT Americans to participate in the Republican Party, educating those who fail to understand the need for civil equality and equal protection under the law.
+Log Cabin Republicans is shattering stereotypes and educating the GOP’s rank-and-file about the importance of fairness and equality for all Americans, including LGBT Americans.
 We are on the path to progress.